 - Research methods, Africa, Diasporas

-Crush, J. & Chikanda, A. (in press).
-Staunching the Flow: The Brain Drain and Health professional Retention Strategies in South Africa.
-In M. Czaika (Ed.), High-Skilled Migration: Drivers, Dynamics, and Policies.
+Crush, J. & Chikanda, A. (2018).
+Staunching the Flow: The Brain Drain and Health Professional Retention Strategies in South Africa.
+In M. Czaika (Ed.), High-Skilled Migration: Drivers and Policies (pp. 337-359).
 Oxford: Oxford University Press.

 Crush, J. & Chikanda, A. (2017).
 Mutual Antagonisms: Why the South African Diaspora and the South African Government Are Not Engaged.
 In J. Mangala (Ed.), Africa and its Global Diaspora: The Policy and Politics of Emigration. (pp. 331-357 ).
 Cham: Palgrave Macmillan.
 DOI://doi.org/10.1007/978-3-319-50053-9_12